 As a follow-on from that 2011 program, the company then returned to the same area and conducted a series of 'blasts', using small explosive charges to generate whole rock samples on select exposed pegmatites, at the locations of the best soil sample results.
-The exploration team planned 9 blasts and conducted 8, on 5 different pegmatite bodies, from which they assembled 23 grab samples for analysis and assay by OMAC Laboratories in Ireland.
-Assay results on these samples were received in Q1 2012- in time to help formulate the 2012 summer/autumn season pegmatite mapping program, conducted on a much wider area.
+The exploration team conducted blasting on 5 different pegmatite bodies, from which they assembled 23 grab samples for analysis and assay by OMAC Laboratories in Ireland.
+Assay results on these samples were received in Q1 2012-in time to help formulate the 2012 summer/autumn season pegmatite mapping program, conducted on a much wider area.